 September 30,

-2017 2016
+2018 2017

-Certificates of deposit and time deposits \$ 1,005.3 \$ 902.8
+Certificates of deposit and time deposits \$ 169.6 \$ 1,005.3

-Commercial paper 20.3 -
+Commercial paper 20.3

-Corporate debt securities 199.4
+Corporate debt securities 158.4 199.4

-Government securities 116.8
+Government securities 65.8 116.8

-Asset-backed securities 45.8
+Asset-backed securities 25.2 45.8

-Total \$ 1,387.6 \$ 902.8
+Total \$ 419.0 \$ 1,387.6

-Pre-tax gross unrealized gains and losses on available-for-sale investments were not material at September 30, 2017.
-Pre-tax gross realized gains and losses on available-for-sale investments were not material for the years ended September 30, 2017 and 2016.
-At September 30, 2017, there were \$1.0 million of outstanding purchases of investments recorded in accounts payable that did not settle until the next fiscal year.
+Pre-tax gross unrealized losses on available-for-sale investments were \$2.7 million as of September 30, 2018.
+Pre-tax gross realized gains and losses on available-for-sale investments were not material for the years ended September 30, 2018 and 2017.
+At September 30, 2018, there were no outstanding purchases of available-for-sale investments recorded in accounts payable.

-We evaluated all investments for which the fair value was less than amortized cost for impairment on an individual security basis at September 30, 2017.
+We evaluated all available-for-sale investments for which the fair value was less than amortized cost for impairment on an individual security basis at September 30, 2018.
 This assessment included consideration of our intent and ability to hold the security and the credit risks specific to each security.
-We determined that the declines in fair value of these investments were not other than temporary as of September 30, 2017, and accordingly we did not recognize any impairment charges in net income.
+We determined that the declines in fair value of these investments were not other than temporary as of September 30, 2018, and accordingly we did not recognize any impairment charges in net income.